 - Several online educational opportunities developed in collaboration with Medscape

-- ACT-First, a free, online CME course to help improve primary care physicians’ knowledge of hepatitis B and hepatitis C
+- The Fundamentals of Liver Disease, a free, online CME course to help improve primary care physicians’ knowledge of hepatitis B and hepatitis C from the American Association for the Study of Liver Disease (AASLD)

 HCV Current (SAMHSA)